Chelmsford Town

 but in the meantime, he trained full-time with Colchester United.

-City.
-However he was again linked with a move to Ipswich in October
+Cambridge City.
+However he was again linked with a move to Ipswich

-2000 whilst Sport First linked him with a move to Dave Webb's
+in October 2000 whilst Sport First linked him with a move

-Southend on 17th December 2000.
-This move materialised in January
+to Dave Webb's Southend on 17th December 2000.
+This move materialised

-2001, initially as a loan deal on 19th January so that Tes could
+in January 2001, initially as a loan deal on 19th January so that

-be registered to play in Southend's game the folowing day (Full
+Tes could be registered to play in Southend's game the folowing

-signings had to be registered by midday for next day eligibility
+day (Full signings had to be registered by midday for next day

-but loans could be passed until 5pm).
-Tes completed his medical
+eligibility but loans could be passed until 5pm).
+Tes completed

-the following week and signed a full contract with the Shrimpers
+his medical the following week and signed a full contract with

-at a fee of £7000,making his debut in the 0-0 draw with Shrewsbury
+the Shrimpers at a fee of £7000,making his debut in the 0-0 draw

-on 27th January 2001.
-He made 16 appearances that season but failed
+with Shrewsbury on 27th January 2001.
+He made 16 appearances that

-international debut for them and scored in a World Cup qualifier
+has made his international debut for them and scored in a World

 In March 2005, Southend loaned Tes to League Two strugglers Cambridge